nylas/nylas-mail/CONTRIBUTING.md

+# Filing an Issue

+Thanks for checking out N1!
+If you have a feature request, be sure to check out the [open source roadmap](http://trello.com/b/hxsqB6vx/n1-open-source-roadmap).
+If someone has already requested the feature you have in mind, you can upvote the card on Trello—to keep things organized, we often close feature requests on GitHub  after creating Trello cards.

+If you've found a bug, try searching for similars issue before filing a new one.
+Please include the version of N1 you're using, the platform you're using (Mac / Windows / Linux), and the type of email account.
+(Gmail, Outlook 365, etc.)

-# Contributing to N1 Core
+# Contributing to N1

-Thank you for contributing!!

-N1 core is the foundation our community uses to build email extensions with the modern web.

-You currently need an early invitation code to get setup on N1.
-Sign up [here](https://invite.nylas.com) to request one.
-Drop us a line saying you'd like to contribute to N1 core and we'll get you set up immediately.
+Note: You currently need an invitation code to use N1.
+You can request one [here](https://invite.nylas.com).
+If you reach out to our team, we can bump you to the front of the list so you can contribute to the project.

-# Getting Started
+### Getting Started

 Once you have an invitation code: